BTanjerine/CS2400-stuff/README.md

 # CS2400-stuff

-Assignments completed for CS2400 Data Structures a1 - bag with arrays and linked chains a2 - stacks using linked chains a3 - heaps using arrays a4 - graphs using adjacency lists
+Assignments completed for CS2400 Data Structures
+- a1 - Implementing bag with arrays and linked chains
+- a2 - Implementing stack using linked chains
+- a3 - Implementing heap using arrays
+- a4 - Implementing graph using adjacency lists